Elyorcv/SAE/README.md

-This repository contains codes for our paper:
+This repository contains codes (Python and MATLAB) for our paper:

 "Semantic Autoencoder for Zero-shot Learning",